Nearly 100 billion gallons of fuel are pegged to OPIS rack and spot prices annually.

 Personal account trading policy

-OPIS employees are forbidden from holding stock or a financial position in any of the companies that participate in the markets we assess or report on other than insignificant amounts of stock of publicly traded companies.
-Also, the spouses and immediate family of OPIS employees must not own stock or a financial position in any of the companies participating in the markets we assess or report on other than insignificant amounts of stock in publicly traded companies.
+OPIS editorial employees are forbidden from holding stock or a financial position in any of the companies that participate in the markets we assess or report on other than indirect amounts of stock of publicly traded companies.
+Also, the spouses and immediate family of OPIS editorial employees must not own stock or a financial position in any of the companies participating in the markets we assess or report on other than indirect investments in publicly traded companies, e.g., mutual funds.

 Cooperation with authorities